rcally72/501Project1/README.md

 Masha Gubenko Ruchi Kanar, Ryan Callahan, and Christopher Fiaschetti
 # README

-AirportLocation.csv - dataset containing airport locations in the United States

-AlternativeFuelStationLocation.csv - dataset containing alternative fuel station locations and information about those stations in the United States

-Cleanliness Screenshot - Temp Data.docx -

-EV_Registrations_by_Type_US_by_Year.csv -

-FacilityPollution.csv -

-Forest_Data.csv - Information about the acerage of forests in regions of the United States since ~1960
+Please install “conda install -c plotly plotly-orca” in the console prior to running our code.

+Please install “pip install plotly” in the console prior to running our code.

+Apyori.py - file containing implementation of Apriori algorithm.
+Please run “install apyori” in the console prior to running our code.

+AirportLocation.csv- Locations of airports and their size in each city in the US

+AlternativeFuelStationLocation.csv- Locations of alternative fuel gas stations in the US by address, fuel type, station name, and state.

+EV_Registrations_by_Type_US_by_Year.csv - number of electric vehicles registered in each state each year

+FacilityPollution.csv- Facility Names in each state and the GHG emissions (metric tons) between 2010-2014

+Forest_Data.csv- Includes forest acreage data of each state for multiple years.

+Locations.inv - global locations of cities

-NuclearLocation.csv - Dataset regarding the location fo Nuclear Powerplants
+NuclearLocation.csv - Dataset regarding the location for Nuclear Power Plants

-Population_Transit_Vehicle_Data.py - ?
+Nst-est2018-alldata.csv - annual population estimate for each state between 2010 and 2018

-Population_by_City_by_Year.csv - dataset containing information regarding the populations of cities in the United States by year
+Population_by_City_by_Year.csv -dataset containing information regarding the populations of cities in the United States by year

-Population_by_State_County_by_Year_2014_2018.csv - dataset containing information regarding the populations of counties in the United States by year from 2014 to 2018
+Population_by_State_County_by_Year_2014_2018.csv -dataset containing information regarding the populations of counties in the United States by year from 2014 to 2018

 Population_by_State_by_Year_2000_2010.csv - dataset containing information regarding the populations of states in the United States by year from 2000 to 2010

-TempsScripts.py - code that cleans and assesses the cleanliness of temperature data

-TempsScripts2.py - code that cleans and assesses the cleanliness of temperature data
+Statelist_final.csv - generated using Temps_old.csv and States,csv, this is the list of states corresponding to the lat-long coordinates in Temps2.csv.

+States.csv - list of states matching the lat-long coordinates in the historical dataset.
+This is used along with Temps_old.csv to generate a comprehensive lat-long-state database.

+TransitwithLatLong.csv -  Includes data about population and other information such as cost per trip.

 Transit_Ridership_By_City_By_Year.csv - dataset containing information regarding the ridership of public transportation by people in cities in the United States by Year

+Temps.csv - 2000-2018 temperature dataset

+Temps_old.csv - historical location-specific temperature dataset that includes all lat-long coordinates in the system.
+This is used along with States.csv to generate a comprehensive lat-long-state database.

+Temps2.csv - higher-density 2000-2018 temperature dataset

+Urban_Land(2000-2010).csv- Includes percent increase in urban land for regions in the US over multiple years.

+Vehicle_Registration_By_State_By_Year.csv - counts of numbers of motorcycles, automobiles (POVs), trucks, and buses registered in each state each year

+Vehicles_Cleaning.py - code to clean the Vehicles dataset